easybuilders/easybuild-docs/docs/integration-with-github.md

   it avoids hitting the [GitHub API rate limits](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api), especially when no GitHub token is available;

-- The easyconfig files will be *exactly* those as they are in the specified commit, as they can also be consulted [on GitHub](https://github.com/easybuilders/easybuild-easyconfigs/tree/c0ff3315c0ffeec0ff3315c0ffeec0ffeec0ff33/easybuild/easyconfigs)
+- The easyconfig files will be *exactly* as they are in the specified commit and they can also be consulted [on GitHub](https://github.com/easybuilders/easybuild-easyconfigs/tree/c0ff3315c0ffeec0ff3315c0ffeec0ffeec0ff33/easybuild/easyconfigs)
-  (link points to a fictious commit SHA `c0ff3315c0ffeec0ff3315c0ffeec0ffeec0ff33`).
+  (link points to a fictitious commit SHA `c0ff3315c0ffeec0ff3315c0ffeec0ffeec0ff33`).
   This is not the case with `--from-pr`, since then either the PR branch is merged with the target branch (typically `develop`) before obtained the easyconfigs (for open PRs), or the  `develop` branch is used (for merged PRs).
   This aspect can be important to ensure reproducibility.

 !!! note
-    The commit SHA passed to `--from-commit` must be a full commit SHA consisting of 40 characters, not a 10-character shortered commit SHA as you often see in GitHub.
+    The commit SHA passed to `--from-commit` must be a full commit SHA consisting of 40 characters, not a the first part of a commit SHA as you often see in GitHub.

 Example usage:

 ```shell
 # use easyconfig file for EasyBuild v4.9.3 which was contributed in https://github.com/easybuilders/easybuild-easyconfigs/pull/21412
 eb --from-commit 82206bb1c68d8d9ccd551b36efb0a0cc2251147c EasyBuild-4.9.3.eb